 Perform the following steps to enter a new sales order:

-Type the customer ID in the Customer
+Enter the customer ID of the current customer.
+Click

 Tab through Invoice field to auto-generate the sales order number.
 The sales order number will be used as the invoice number when the sales order is processed into an invoice.

 The Ship To field identifies the shipping name and address of the sales order if it is being shipped to the customer site.
 This address is used to determine the sales tax rate if the order is being shipped to the customer.
-Review the Sales Tax Overview section for more details on how the shipping address is used to calculate sales tax.
+Review the Tax Overview section for more details on how the shipping address is used to calculate sales tax.
 Blank the Ship To ID and press tab on your keyboard to manually edit the Ship To name and address, instead of creating a customer ID.
 The Ship To tab (beside the Bill to tab) will automatically show, allowing the user to change the shipping address.
 Ignore the Ship To field if the product has been picked up (FOB) or service was rendered in-house.
 The Ship To field defaults to the ID specified in the Sales > Customers > Terms tab > Ship To ID and does not need to be blanked if the Ship Via field equals the customer Standard Shipping Method setting.
 Note that the shipping address will not be printed on the invoice unless the Ship Via field is changed.
 Review the Creating Shipping Methods for more details on the Ship Via entry.

 The Date field automatically defaults to today's date.
 Each time a sales order is opened or viewed, this field updates to the current date.
 When the sales order is processed into an invoice, the Date represents the date the invoice was processed and all of the general ledger transactions are posted using this date.
 The Entry Date defaults to the current date when a sales order is created.
 This date is used to identify the sales order entry date and is not used when creating general ledger transactions or when posting to history records.
 Select View > Advanced Options > Options tab to change the Entry Date.